joeshaw/thermistor/README.md

-This code is specific to our implementation and probably not very useful, but can be a decent example of how to use Gobot, HomeControl, the ADS1015 ADC, and calculating temperatures from thermistors in general.
+This code is specific to our implementation and probably not very useful, but can be a decent example of how to use Gobot, HomeControl, Prometheus, the ADS1015 ADC, and calculating temperatures from thermistors in general.

 ### Build